 Younger students with less developed writing skills should probably use the new Junior Notebooking Journals for each course.
-These require less writing, have fewer crossword puzzles with vocabulary that might be too difficult, and omit the written review questions and final reviews.
-They add two more coloring pages per lesson and primary-level writing lines to make the shorter writing assignments easier.
+These require less writing, have fewer crossword puzzles (but with age appropriate vocabulary), and omit the written review questions and final reviews.
+They add two more coloring pages per lesson and have handwriting lines appropriate for primary grade levels.

 The resulting notebooks, whether the standard or junior versions, will have much more content than could be compiled into a lapbook.
-If you would rather have children create lapbooks, both Knowledge Box Central (www.knowledgeboxcentral.com) and A Journey Through Learning (www.ajourneythroughlearning.com) sell lapbooks that correlate with these textbooks.
-(Check either website to see what lapbooks look like.)
+If you would rather have children create lapbooks, both Knowledge Box Central and A Journey Through Learning sell lapbooks that correlate with these textbooks.

 Overall, there is more activity and variety in these courses than in traditional textbooks.
 The format makes it easy for parents to provide an excellent balance of information and activity that should be very effective for science instruction in the elementary grades.